arifulmrislam/Deploy-PostgreSQL-fully-manageable-database-for-Thingboard/README.md

 ```
 $ less /var/log/thingsboard/thingsboard.log
 ```
-- After that press "Ctrl+n" to view the latest input and check it.
+- After that press `Ctrl+n` to view the latest input and check it.

 # Backup Database